 In many instances, insolvency is not a result of the pandemic, and many historic debts would clearly not have been paid even if the financial effects of coronavirus had not been felt.
-In these cases creditors will not want to wait for this protection to expire at the end of September 2020 or run the risk the government elects to extend the protection for a few more months.
+In these cases creditors will not want to wait for this protection to expire at the end of December 2020 or run the risk the government elects to extend the protection yet again.

 We have experience of presenting petitions since CIGA came into force and have succeeded in satisfying the court on the coronavirus test and thus allowing the petition to proceed.

-For now, each debt will have to be looked at on its own merits and we are well placed to help guide you through this temporary change to petition regime.
-Please contact Nicholas Hughes or Emma Lake in our insolvency team at email@example.com or firstname.lastname@example.org or Daniel Godfrey in debt recovery (email@example.com) for more information or advice.
+For now, each debt will have to be looked at on its own merits and we are well placed to help guide you through this temporary change to petition regime Emma Lake in our insolvency team for more information or advice.